-A STIMULATED REFUGEE JOURNEY
+A SIMULATED REFUGEE JOURNEY

 The Refugee Camp in my Neighbourhood project was developed in 2014, through partnership with more than 30 community organisations.
 Initial consultations with the UNSW Centre for Refugee Research engaged more than 100 local community members, including young people, from refugee and asylum seeker communities to design the simulated camp, providing ideas for how the stop should look and what physical elements need to be included.
 What resulted was a camp that reflected the personal stories and images as told by members of Auburn’s diverse refugee community.
 The simulated camp was first piloted and held during Refugee Week in June 2014.
 Over 1,400 people took part in tours during the first exhibition.